Logitech MX Keys vs Apple Magic Keyboard 2026

 1. How many devices do you use?
 This is the deciding question.
 One Mac only → Magic Keyboard.
 Mac plus anything else → MX Keys.
 The multi-device switching on the MX Keys is so significantly better than manually re-pairing the Magic Keyboard that this single factor overrides most other considerations.

 3. How long do you type each day?
 For sessions under 3-4 hours, both keyboards are comfortable.
 For 6-8 hour typing days, the MX Keys’ 1.8mm key travel reduces finger impact meaningfully compared to the Magic Keyboard’s 1mm.
-This isn’t a dramatic difference in a 30-minute demo — it’s cumulative over months.
+This isn’t dramatic in a 30-minute demo — it’s cumulative over months.
 Writers, developers, and data workers consistently prefer the MX Keys for extended daily use.

 FAQ